Unstructured-IO/unstructured/docs/source/bricks.rst

 Once the schema is created, you can batch upload documents to Weaviate using the following workflow.
-See the `Weaviate documentation <https://weaviate.io/developers/weaviate>`_ for more details on options for uploading data and querying data once it has been uploaded.p
+See the `Weaviate documentation <https://weaviate.io/developers/weaviate>`_ for more details on options for uploading data and querying data once it has been uploaded.

 .. code:: python